spressoinsights/spresso-sdk-dotnet/README.md

 Note that for best performance, `PriceOptimizationsHandler` should should be a singleton and live for the lifetime of the application.

+By default this SDK tries it's best to always return an answer in a fixed amount of time, using default pricing.
+The `IsSuccess` will let you know if the response came from the API or was the fallback price.
+The `Error` property will inform you of what went wrong.

+Fallback behavior can be disabled by setting `PriceOptimizationsHandlerOptions.ThrowOnFailure` to `true`.

 #### Quickstart
 ```csharp
 var authTokenHandler = new AuthTokenHandler("myClientId", "mySecret");